 See also Approach to the Patient With a Suspected Inherited Disorder of Metabolism.

 Deficiency of hexosaminidase A results in accumulation of GM2 in the brain.
-Inheritance is autosomal recessive; the most common mutations are carried by 1/27 normal adults of Eastern European (Ashkenazi) Jewish origin, although other mutations cluster in some French-Canadian and Cajun populations.
+Inheritance is autosomal recessive; the most common mutations are carried by 1/27 unaffected adults of Eastern European (Ashkenazi) Jewish origin, although other mutations cluster in some French-Canadian and Cajun populations.
+The disease develops in 25% of the children when both parents are carriers.

 RALPH C. EAGLE, JR./SCIENCE PHOTO LIBRARY

 Diagnosis of Tay-Sachs disease is clinical and can be confirmed by DNA analysis and/or enzyme assay.
-(Also see testing for suspected inherited disorders of metabolism.)
+(See also testing for suspected inherited disorders of metabolism.)

 In the absence of effective treatment, management is focused on screening adults of childbearing age in high-risk populations to identify carriers (by way of enzyme activity and mutation testing) combined with genetic counseling.